nreochWW/generator-lerna-typescript-react/README.md

 ```

 Yeoman will then scaffold out the package files and directories
-Below is the files and directory structure you will see in your newly created package
+Below is the file and directory structure you will see in your newly created package

 ```
 monorepo-test-example/